SPEED MENU - Click on subject to get there quickly

 If an individual forgets or misplaces his or her permit, a temporary permit may be obtained from Parking Services for the Edwardsville and East St Louis campuses.
 At the School of Dental Medicine in Alton, they are are issued through the Business Office.
 A temporary permit authorizes parking in a lot corresponding to the permit originally purchased.
 The rate is $2 per day.
 Until a temporary permit can be obtained, the motorist may pay to park at a meter or in Lot B. Temporary permits may also be purchased online.

 Evening permits are sold to students with evening classes and are valid for parking in Lots A, E or Lot F after 3:00 P.M.
 Monday through Friday or in the red permit lots anytime.
-Permits may be purchased at Parking Services, the Service Center or online.
-Only one single Evening permit may be issued to an individual.
+Permits may be purchased at Parking Services or online.
+Only one Evening permit may be issued to an individual.

 Motorcycles and mopeds must also be registered through Parking Services.
 Designated motorcycle parking is located in most lots.
 Only one motorcycle may be parked in a single space.
 Motorcycles may not be parked in automobile spaces on the Edwardsville campus.
 Each motorcycle must be parked in a lot which corresponds to the color of the permit.
 The permit must be displayed in a lockable case available through Parking Services.
 The initial case is free, but additional cases are available for $20.
 Properly registered motorcycles and mopeds may be parked in automobile spaces on the Alton and East St. Louis campuses.